 The City updated Thompson Park in 2019 and 2020 after receiving feedback from neighbors and park visitors.
 Thompson Park was renamed in honor of Downtown Overland Park business owners and philanthropists Frank and Evangeline Thompson.

-The Strange Carriage House will be available for reservations in the fall of 2020.
+The Strang Carriage House will be available for reservations in the fall of 2020.

 The small shelter at Thompson Park is available on a first-come, first-serve basis.